 “Did you actually think that you were in control?”

-All of my hard-won self-assurance began draining away.
+All of my hard-won self assurance began draining away.
 If Plum could move me around against my will, then she would always have the upper hand.
-A moment ago, everything appeared to line up.
-Now nothing made sense.
+A moment ago, everything appeared to be lining up.
+Now, nothing made sense.
 In the midst of my musing, Plum approached the bar and took a seat beside me.
 I tensed up, steeling myself for an attack.
 She chattered away, seemingly unaware of my horror.

 When she didn’t attack, I began to calm down.
 My heart stopped pounding in my ears and I realized that Plum was saying the same things she said the night we were in the same club and I stole her cell phone.
 She was even wearing the same outfit.
 Looking around, I realized that my mind was replaying that night.
 The real Plum was still glaring at me from inside the mirror behind the bar.

 Her cellphone was in the same spot on the counter.
-I still felt guilty about taking it, which made me assume that this part of the dream was nothing more than my mind grappling with that feeling.
-I sat there and allowed events to unfold, uncertain of whether to let things play out or do something differently.
+I still felt guilty about taking it, which made me assume that either this part of the dream was nothing more than my mind grappling with guilt or Plum was trying to find out what I had done with her phone after taking it.
+I sat there and allowed events to unfold, uncertain of whether to play along or do something differently.
 It gradually dawned on me that some things in the dream were different from reality.

 Plum’s favorite color was purple.
 Almost everything she owned was purple, including her cell phone.
-It was red in the dream and so were her clothes.
+It the dream, those things were red including her outfit.
 That was perplexing.
 I was mulling over possible explanations, when my grandmother suddenly came to mind.
 She was superstitious, always talking about symbols in dreams serving as signs.
 That memory sparked the idea that the red in my dream was symbolic in some way.

 The red was so bright that it glowed in the dark club.
 Could it be my mind’s way of calling attention to something?
 One glance at Plum in the mirror confirmed that I was onto something.
 Fear was etched into her features.
 I blocked out the sound of her voice in my head.
 She had almost fooled me once.
 I wasn’t going to give her the opportunity to confuse me again.